Identifying the Most Flammable Household Items

 Store in Cool, Dry Areas

-To minimize fire risks, ensure that all potentially flammable items are stored in locations that are cool and dry.
-Keeping them away from direct heat sources such as stoves and heaters is essential to prevent accidental ignition.
+To significantly reduce fire risks, it is recommended to keep all potentially flammable items in a cool and dry environment.
+Ensuring these items are distanced from direct heat sources, such as stoves and heaters, is important to prevent unintended ignition.

 Use Ventilated Storage